ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 that call matplotlib for us.
 Here, we can to plot the trajectory of A, B anc C, so we call the :py:func:`plot_sample_trajectory` function, which takes as argument the simulation output, as well as the list of the labels of the species for which the trajecotory should be plotted.

-alternative ways to define a reaction diffusion system
+Alternative ways to define a reaction diffusion system
 ------------------------------------------------------

 Using a JSON file is not the only way to define systems (or reaction networks, cell grids, etc). with strenghts.